Data-Engineering-Training/GROUP-6_-ASSIGNMENT-4_DATA-PIPELINE_10-COMPANIES/README.md

 # GROUP-6_-ASSIGNMENT-4_DATA-PIPELINE_10-COMPANIES
-Generated 100k records for 10 companies by building a data pipeline using Python programming language
+Generated 100k records for 10 companies by building a data pipeline using Python programming language and then ingesting into MySQL database for further analysis and exploration.
 ## Table of Contents

    - [Overview](#overview-1)